Scifabric/pybossa/doc/user/overview.rst

 to load the task data, input fields to get the answer of the users, and some JavaScript to make it work.

-Using PyBossa API from the command line
+Using PYBOSSA API from the command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While you can use your own programming language to access the API we recommend
-you to use the `PyBossa pbs command line tool
+you to use the `PYBOSSA pbs command line tool
-<https://github.com/PyBossa/pbs>`_ as it simpflies the usage of PyBossa for any
+<https://github.com/Scifabric/pbs>`_ as it simpflies the usage of PYBOSSA for any
 given project.

 Creating a project is as simple as creating a project.json file and then run